Italian Renaissance Courts

 Medici Villa of

-Careggi |
+Careggi

 |

-Click
+Click here

-here to see
+to see our

-gift shop. |
+gift shop.

-Cosimo de' Medici were not allowed to openly display their wealth.
+Wealthy aristocrats like Cosimo de' Medici were not allowed to

-Princely wealth was attained through conquest rather than through
+through conquest rather than through mercenary endeavors, and

-mercenary endeavors, and an open display of splendor reflected to
+an open display of splendor reflected to the common people the

-the common people the ruler's power and reinforced their belief
+ruler's power and reinforced their belief that the state was a

-The artistic and architectural holdings of such princely rulers
+The artistic and architectural holdings of such princely

-the courts of aristocratic Italian Renaissance nobility of the
+Similarly, the courts of aristocratic Italian Renaissance

 Gonzaga,

-Este, and Sforza families competed to outshine each other without
+and Sforza families competed to outshine each other without

 blatantly copying.